 2. Virtual Desktops

 Coming back to why the TaskView button was introduced in the first place, Virtual Desktops.
 This might be a new concept if you’ve never used anything other than a Windows PC.
 Virtual Desktops have been around for quite a while on Linux.
 These are a software implementation of multiple screens.
 Some people have a lot of windows open on one screen and even more on another.
-Things can get complicated and messy if all these windows were to be open in the same desktop space.
+Things can get complicated and messy if all these windows are open in the same desktop space.
 However, not everyone can afford to have multiple displays to better organize their work.

 virtual desktop windows 10

 Hence, Virtual desktops.
 These allow you to have a set of Windows open on one desktop, and another set open on another desktop, which is virtual.
 It’s kind of like having multiple desktops.
-Creating a Virtual desktop is easy, just go to the Task View and click the + button that says New desktop.
-Up until Windows 10 version 1709, this button has been located in the bottom-right corner of the Task View.
+Creating a Virtual desktop is easy, go to the Task View and click the + button that says New desktop.
+Until Windows 10 version 1709, this button has been located in the bottom-right corner of the Task View.
 Later versions will have it in the top-right.

 3. Mini Player